Va11eyard/Books_Library/README.md

   - Enter any word and choose language, after get a meaning of word.

 ##
-**Note that Weather information and Translator is just additional APIs which has nothing to do with requierments, while Books and Dictionary is APIs about my theme.**
+**Note that Weather information and Translator is just additional APIs which has nothing to do with requirements, while Books and Dictionary is APIs about my theme.**

 ## Admin information:
 - username: Dinmukhammed